Welcome to our CORE 6 Person Instant Cabin Tent review!

 Is It good for backpacking and hiking?

-The CORE 6 is slightly too big for backpacking and hiking.
+The CORE 6 person instant tent is slightly too big for backpacking and hiking.
 The size of the cabin tent means that the pack weight is too much for you to carry and pass between you.

-When you stop for a rest, the tent sets up quickly, so it’s good for backpacking and hiking in that regard.
+When you stop for a rest, the cabin tent sets up quickly, so it’s good for backpacking and hiking in that regard.
 But we still don’t recommend taking it on your next backpacking trip!

 Is It a good tent for tall people?